-Current position: Young Proffessional at World Bank's Agriculture and Food Global practice, Washington DC, USA
+Current position: Young Proffessional at World Bank’s Agriculture and Food Global Practice, United States of America

-During his PhD thesis, he and his research team developed a large-scale case study of five localities spread across the region (Lesotho, Malawi, South Africa, Swaziland and Zimbabwe) and tested localised farming strategies and their potential contribution to adaptation.
+During his PhD thesis, Nkulumo and his research team developed a large-scale case study of five localities spread across the region (Lesotho, Malawi, South Africa, Swaziland, and Zimbabwe) and tested localised farming strategies and their potential contribution to adaptation.

 CV as submitted for the Green Talents award (2014):